 - The number of LTM candidate cells for which TCI state(s) were activated or PDCCH order was received before the cell switch command does not exceed maxNumberConfigs-r18, and the total number of serving cells and the cells in the LTM configuration for which TCI state(s) were activated or PDCCH order was received before the cell switch does not exceed maxNumberStoredConfigCells-r18.

-- [FFS further conditions]

 Otherwise TLTM-RRC-processing = 10 ms.

 TLTM-processing is the time for UE processing, consisting of applying the target cell parameters and L1/L2 change.